mattermost/docs/source/deployment/sso-saml-adfs.rst

   - From the **LDAP Attribute column**, select ``Surname``.
 From the **Outgoing Claim Type**, type ``LastName``.
   - From the **LDAP Attribute column**, select ``SAM-Account-Name``.
 From the **Outgoing Claim Type**, type ``Username``.

-For Mattermost 3.4 and later, the *FirstName* and *LastName* attributes are optional.
+From Mattermost 3.4, the *FirstName* and *LastName* attributes are optional.

 Then, click **Finish** to add the rule.